sgrif/talks/Pokemon And Empathy/outline.md

 - The anime and games have used the same voice actress for Pikachu since 1997, and she has appeared in more episodes of the anime than anybody else

+Things that we almost certainly won't have time for in the talk, but maybe do a followup blog post about
+---

+- Most of the places where there are large gaps of unused memory are in sram.
+I suspect this was because using sram was far more difficult than wram since you have to deal with bank switching
+- It looks like they ultimately failed at avoiding increasing the cartridge size.
+Nearly half of the ROM on the cartridge is unused (banks 0x2D-0x3F are unused, they would have needed to fit in 0x20 banks to go down a size).
+I can't find a disassembly or ROM map for green, but I'll bet green did fit on the next size down.
+You're not going to rewrite your whole app to take advantage of the doubled size when the goal is to localize it.